awsdocs/amazon-gamelift-developer-guide/doc_source/player-sessions-player-identifiers.md

 string playerId = AZ::Uuid::CreateRandom().ToString<string>(includeBrackets, includeDashes);
 ```

-You can view player sessions by Player ID in the [AWS Management Console](https://console.aws.amazon.com/gamelift) for GameLift\.
-For more information on player sessions, see [View data on game and player sessions](gamelift-console-game-player-sessions-metrics.md)\.
+For more information about player sessions, see [View data on game and player sessions](gamelift-console-game-player-sessions-metrics.md)\.